Applying for a Biospecimen Ancillary Study

 To gain a more detailed understanding of the application and study process, please refer to the Biospecimen Ancillary Study Researcher Guidelines.
 Before applying, Biospecimen Ancillary Study investigators should:

-- Determine the smallest possible biospecimen volumes needed to complete their proposed work.
+- Determine the minimum possible biospecimen volumes needed to complete the proposed work adn only request those minimum volumes.
+Plan to only run samples in singleton.

 Phase 2 – Applying for a Biospecimen Ancillary Study

-2. Address feedback and resolve issues from the preliminary proposal review.
+2. Address feedback and resolve issues from the preliminary concept proposal review.

 - Why Add Health?